8 Types Of Kidney Disease In Children, Causes And Symptoms

 1. Posterior urethral valve obstruction: It is obstruction or narrowing of the urethra.
 The disease occurs mostly in boys and can be treated with surgery after birth

 1. Fetal hydronephrosis: One or both kidneys are enlarged because of the obstruction in the developing urinary tract, or when the urine flows backward from the bladder into the ureters (vesicoureteral reflux).
-This condition is diagnosed in babies before birth and may sometimes be treated with surgery.
+This type of hydronephrosis in babies is diagnosed before birth and may sometimes be treated with surgery.

 1. Polycystic kidney disease: Fluid-filled cysts develop in the kidneys that multiply, leading to kidney failure.
 Polycystic kidney disease is mostly inherited and can be diagnosed before or after the child is born.
 The disease requires dietary changes, but it is just supportive measure.
 In most cases, a kidney transplant or dialysis is needed.